Floorp-Projects/Floorp/devtools/docs/backend/actor-e10s-handling.md

 Some actors need to exchange messages between the parent and the child process (typically when some components aren't available in the child process).

-To that end, there's a parent/child setup mechanism at `DebuggerServer` level that can be used.
+To that end, there's a parent/child setup mechanism at `DevToolsServer` level that can be used.

-When the actor is loaded for the first time in the `DebuggerServer` running in the child process, it may decide to run a setup procedure to load a module in the parent process with which to communicate.
+When the actor is loaded for the first time in the `DevToolsServer` running in the child process, it may decide to run a setup procedure to load a module in the parent process with which to communicate.

 Example code for the actor running in the child process:

 ```
-  const {DebuggerServer} = require("devtools/server/debugger-server");
+  const {DevToolsServer} = require("devtools/server/devtools-server");

   // Setup the child<->parent communication only if the actor module
   // is running in a child process.
-  if (DebuggerServer.isInChildProcess) {
+  if (DevToolsServer.isInChildProcess) {
     setupChildProcess();
   }

   function setupChildProcess() {
-    // `setupInParent`  is defined on DebuggerServerConnection,
+    // `setupInParent`  is defined on DevToolsServerConnection,
     // your actor receives a reference to one instance in its constructor.
     conn.setupInParent({
       module: "devtools/server/actors/module-name",